Keynes vs. Hayek: How Economics Shapes the Stock Market

 The two economists’ philosophies are more relevant than ever in modern times.
 With central banks and governments worldwide engaging in unprecedented levels of intervention to prop up their economies in response to the coronavirus pandemic, it’s clear that Keynesian economics is still alive and well.

-At the same time, there is a growing awareness among investors and economists of the potential risks of such heavy-handed intervention, which is bringing Hayek’s ideas back into the spotlight.
+At the same time, investors and economists are growing aware of the potential risks of such heavy-handed intervention, which is bringing Hayek’s ideas back into the spotlight.

-Ultimately, both economists have valuable insights on how to structure a modern economy best.
-While it may be difficult to find a balance between their opposing views, there are certain areas where investment professionals can take inspiration from both Keynes and Hayek.
+Ultimately, both economists have valuable insights into how to best structure a modern economy.
+While it may be difficult to find a balance between their opposing views, there are certain areas where investment professionals can draw inspiration from both Keynes and Hayek.

 For example, economists have pointed out that Hayek’s idea of letting markets set prices can lead to greater efficiency and innovation.
 At the same time, Keynesian policies may provide a more stable macroeconomic environment.
 By considering both theories, it is possible to develop an approach that will help protect against all sorts of economic risks.